 How is pelvic pain investigated?

-Due to the range of possible causes of pelvic pain and the different symptoms of pelvic pain the first step in evaluating your condition is to carry out a detailed patient history.
+Due to the range of possible causes and different symptoms, the first step in evaluating your condition is to carry out a detailed patient history.
 You will be asked to provide previous medical records and fill out a detailed questionnaire to uncover the nature and duration of your pain.
 The initial assessment will help guide the subsequent evaluation and diagnosis of your pain.

 If a gynecological origin is suspected, a comprehensive pelvic exam will be conducted.
 This will often be accompanied by a transvaginal ultrasound and/or an abdominal ultrasound.
 Sometimes further imaging may be indicated, including MRI.